-Windows Azure runs in data centers managed and operated by Microsoft Global Foundation Services (GFS).
-These geographically dispersed data centers comply with key industry standards, such as ISO/IEC 27001:2005, for security and reliability.
+Windows Azure runs in geographically dispersed datacenters that comply with key industry standards, such as ISO/IEC 27001:2005, for security and reliability.
 They are managed, monitored, and administered by Microsoft operations staff that have years of experience in delivering the world’s largest online services with 24 x 7 continuity.

 Standard Response to Request for Information: Security and Privacy